rajkumaar23/rajkumaar23.github.io/content/posts/vcard-editor.md

 To effortlessly add country codes to your contacts using vCard Editor, follow these straightforward steps:

-1. Export your contacts as a `.vcf` file.
+- Export your contacts as a `.vcf` file.
 Detailed instructions on how to export your contacts can be found on the [web app](https://vcard-editor.rajkumaar.co.in).

-2. Visit [vcard-editor.rajkumaar.co.in](https://vcard-editor.rajkumaar.co.in) and upload the `.vcf` file you exported in the previous step.
+- Visit [vcard-editor.rajkumaar.co.in](https://vcard-editor.rajkumaar.co.in) and upload the `.vcf` file you exported in the previous step.
+  - Adjust the configurations as necessary.

-3. Click on the "Export updated .vcf" button on the web app.
+- Click on the "Export Updated .vcf" button on the web app.

+- Import the newly generated file back onto your mobile device.
+Please note that vCard Editor will only update contacts that do not already have a country code.
+Existing contacts with a country code will remain unchanged.
-4. Import the newly generated file back onto your mobile device.
-Most modern devices should automatically **update** the existing contacts without creating duplicates.
+   - Most modern devices should automatically **update** the existing contacts without creating duplicates.
 However, if you encounter any duplicates, delete all contacts and import the updated file again.

-5. Voila!
-All your contacts will now be equipped with the correct country code!
+- Voila!
+All your contacts without a country code will now be equipped with the country code you chose!

 ### Experience Smooth Sailing